 Just as breathing forces you to let go and concentrate on inhaling and exhaling, mindful listening allows you to listen without judgment.
 If you have Pandora or Spotify on as background noise, put on shuffle and listen to the next song that comes up all the way through without skipping ahead.
 Listen thoughtfully and embrace the sounds within including the lyrics, instruments, artist’s voice, and rhythm.

-If you’re about to meet with someone to discuss an assignment, or taking a meeting via Skype, put away any and all distractions and focus on the person in front of you.
+If you’re about to meet with someone to discuss an assignment or taking a meeting via Skype, put away any distractions and focus on the person in front of you.
 Give them your undivided attention.
 Listen carefully, ask questions, use body language to communicate, and take notes to show them you are here and invested in the conversation.

 5) Create a daily gratitude and accomplishment journal